SHAKAR-AFZAL/Car-Sales-Analysis-Excel-Project/README.md

 ## Dataset
 🗂️ <a href="https://github.com/SHAKAR-AFZAL/Car-Sales-Analysis-Excel-Project/blob/main/Automobile_Dataset.xlsx">Dataset View</a>

-The Car Dataset is stored in Excel format and includes the following attributes:
+The Car Dataset is stored in the Excel format and includes the following attributes:

 - Car Make / Brand